*Updated August 2022

-As the world continues to hold its breath for society to return to normalcy amidst the pandemic, there is no doubt that the consequences of it will change the course of our work lives for years to come.
+As the world continues to hold its breath for society to return to normalcy after the pandemic, there is no doubt that the consequences of it will change the course of our work lives for years to come.

 Remote work as a new normal